the-lightstack/LocalSuperSearch/Readme.md

 - for even faster searches, we could reduce the cold-startup time (with connection to database and reading data to mem) by dividing into a constantly running local server that talks to a client (that is the ./is (short for indexed search) program) via something like unix sockets
-- create database for crawled-commands, so that they can all be replicated in a cron job (something like `./is --re-crawl` )
-- only crawl if modification date has changed
+- create database for crawled-commands, so that they can all be replicated in a cron job (something like `./is --re-crawl` ) -[x] only crawl if modification date has changed
 - word vectorization to find semantic similarities between keywords and searches
 - generate Database path depending on OS (I think mac doesn't have ~/.local/share/) and maybe even Windows

+## IDEA
+decrease Crawl type by also storing the modification dates of dirs we pass by, not only files, so that we can eliminate whole branches if no modification has happened.
+-> This would however require a bit more storage/complexity and currently crawl time is not a problem I have really struggled with